 Can I turn any blog post into a video automatically?

 Yes, tools like Pictory and Lumen5 can import any public blog URL and extract content automatically.
 They work best with well-structured posts (clear headers, lists, short paragraphs).
-Very long articles (3,000+ words) may need manual editing to fit video format.
+Very long articles (3,000+ words) need manual editing to fit video format.
+According to Pictory’s official article-to-video documentation, the import works best with publicly accessible URLs and clean HTML structure.

 How long should blog-to-video content be?